Gavin1937/Your-Moon-CSULA/README.md

    3. this file will tell docker-compose which port to expose for the entire app
    4. you can use file `.env.template` as your starting point

+> Note that, if you want to run Redis server with a username and password, you can modify `docker-compose.yml` or `docker-compose-reverse-proxy.yml` file, so `your-moon-redis -> build -> dockerfile` is set to `Dockerfile_user`.
+And you also need to [configure a redis.conf file](./redis/README.md) with the username and password you want.

 ### Deploy Entire App with Docker Compose